Apps Like SoLo Funds For Fast Cash (& Other Alternatives)

 Pros

-• Higher loan amounts: Although it may take building positive history, the $5,000 loan limit is much higher than most small cash advance apps.
+• Higher loan amounts: Although it may take time to build a positive history, the $5,000 loan limit is much higher than most small cash advance apps.

 • No hard credit check: Your borrowing limit is based on building history with Lenme.